 - Learn how to complete an Institutional Review Board (IRB) application and to respond to IRB inquiries

-- Become certified in the protection of human subjects through Good Clinical Practices certification
+- Become certified in the protection of human subjects through CITI certification

 - Gain basic statistical skills to interpret evidence-based medicine. such as: